lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 A strong Lily implementation should normally have:

 - clear names
-- simple and longer enough names to explain meaning
+- descriptive names written in full
 - flat control flow
 - **guard clauses** without redundant checks
 - no **conditional nesting**